geneseframework/genese/README.md

 npm i genese-mapper
 ```

-More information in the [genese-mapper documentation]('https://github.com/geneseframework/genese-mapper').
+You will find more information in the [genese-mapper documentation](https://github.com/geneseframework/genese-mapper).